 The school is split into mixed ability classes and we have an excellent staff to pupil ratio.
-The children are taught in four or five classes: the Early Years Unit, Foundation Stage 1 and 2; Key Stage 1, (years 1-2); and Key Stage 2, (years 3-4 and years 5-6).
+The children are taught in four or five classes: the Early Years Unit, Foundation Stage 1 and 2; Key Stage 1, (years 1-2); Lower Key Stage 2, (years 3-4) and Upper Key Stage 2 (years 5-6).

 We are an open, friendly school and members of staff are always willing to talk to parents.
 We aim to educate the “whole person” and pupils will be encouraged to develop lively, enquiring minds, a sense of self-esteem and the self-discipline that comes from working in an orderly school environment.